kreshuklab/go-nuclear/docs/index.md

 }  # [16, 32, 32] is taken as the median
 ```

 **Note for training Cellpose:** The best image form for training StarDist and PlantSeg models are the original forms, i.e. the linked dataset is the one that provide the best results.
 However, to train Cellpose which only takes 2D training data, the images are prepared to be 2D slices of the rescaled isotropic 3D images.
 The 2D slices includes all XY, XZ and YZ slices ordered randomly by a random prefix in the file name.
-The 2D slices are saved as TIFF files.
+The 2D slices are saved as TIFF files and are provided along with the 3D images in the same [BioImage Archive S-BIAD1026](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD1026) repository.

 ### Preparing Data for Inference

 Both HDF5 files and TIFF files can be directly used for both `run-stardist` and `plant-seg` inference.
-Go to the respective folders's README.md for more details.
+Go to the respective GoNuclear documentation for more details.

 ## Cite